 Just like individual and family plan Special Enrollment periods, insurance carriers will usually request proof of the Qualifying Life Event.
 For example, to add a spouse because of a marriage, insurance carriers will want to see a certified marriage certificate.

 As of today, most insurance carriers do not request proof of payroll for newly hired employees who satisfied their waiting period.

-If you do not have a Special Enrollment Period, you cannot enroll in a plan with a 90 day waiting period like the individual market.
-You will need to wait until the group health plan’s Open Enrollment Period to get coverage.
-If you are waiting to get coverage on your group health plan, we recommend enrolling in the individual market for a few months.
+If you do not have a Special Enrollment Period, talk to a broker.
+You might need to wait until the group health plan’s Open Enrollment Period to get coverage.

 If you need help assessing your current group health plan contract, give us a call.
 We will help you understand when and how employees can enroll.
 Our brokers will also help you submit the enrollment paperwork to the insurance carrier for free.